RomiBareiro/resto/README.md

 |  open_hour | Start time of delivery hours in ISO format  |
 |  rating | Restaurant rating, a number between 1 and 5 |

+Every 6 hs, we download this csv file and update a table with merchant information to query our requests

 ## API Development
 The API should provide the following functionality: